webkixi/aotoo-mixins-iscroll/README.md

-# aotoo-mixins-scroll
+# aotoo-mixins-iscroll
-mixin scroll, about Listen to the scroll event and lazyload something"
+mixin iscroll, Integrated the iscroll library to aotoo

 ## Dependencies